-In accordance with Division 5 of the OHS Act of 2004, the information required to be supplied to the Purchaser, or User, of the plant by the designer, manufacturer, supplier and importer can be found in the operators and service manuals.
+In accordance with the listed legislation, the information required to be supplied to the Purchaser, or User, of the plant by the designer, manufacturer, supplier and importer can be found in the operators and service manuals.

-Divisions 2, 3, 4, 5 of the OHS Act of 2004 provide information, for employees, employers, plant installers etc., regarding providing a safe working environment.
+The listed legislation provides information, for employees, employers, plant installers etc., regarding providing a safe working environment.
 To assist in this effort, Genie also provides both operators and service manuals for their products which provides information regarding residual risks and their control measures.
 In addition to these manuals there may be industry safe use standards for the products that can also be used to help with identifying potential hazards on the jobsite (e.g. AS 2550.10).